jasonkim999429/cse15l-lab-reports/lab-report-1.md

 No argument
 ---

 We started in the `/home/lecture1` directory in this example, and used the `cat` command without any additional arguments.
 After entering the command, we can continue typing text, and after pressing 'return', the terminal prints back to us what we typed on that line, as shown below.
 I tried different examples, such as re-entering the `cat` command or with different arguments and path files, but the terminal only reprinted the typed line and prompted us for another input.
-The only way to break the input loop was to input Ctrl+C, similar to breaking an infinite loop.
+The only way to break the input loop was to input `Ctrl+C`, similar to breaking an infinite loop.
 This is not very helpful and can be considered an error.

 ```
 [user@sahara ~/lecture1]$ cat